joshmeek/rezolva/README.md

 ## Quick Start

-Here's a simple example of how to use Tiny ER:
+Here's a simple example of how to use start-er:

 ```python
 from start_er import Entity, EntityResolver, SimpleBlocker, SimpleModelBuilder, SimplePreprocessor